Our favorite vanilla muffin recipe! It is simple, fast, and sure to please anyone. Ready in about 30 minutes.

 - No electric mixer is needed; you need a muffin tray, a mixing bowl, a whisk, and a small pot for melting the butter.

 - Versatile: They start as a basic vanilla muffin recipe, but you can go on from there.
-Turn this into a cupcake recipe, add chocolate chips, nuts, or berries.
+Turn this into a cupcake recipe, and add chocolate chips, nuts, or berries.

 Best tips for perfect muffins

 - Most important tip: Use a digital kitchen scale to measure the ingredients for this simple muffin recipe; it will give you the most precise measure ensuring the best bake possible.
 Baking is a science, and it requires precise measurements (Amazon affiliate link).